 YES I have done 400 Burpees in under 1 hour

 YES I have asked my clients to do 300 or more Burpees

 YES I will continue to use Burpees in my workouts

 … but I will always use common sense, asses my clients prior, continue assessing during the session, communicate with my clients, and most importantly, make sure they understand how to perform the Burpee correctly and know when to stop (even when not reaching the target set out).

 Assessment and Communication

 My number one rule before anyone gets to do a Burpee is Assessment and Communication.
-Assessing the clients CORE STRENGTH, i.e. is the client able to hold the plank for at least 30 seconds?
-At 30 seconds the client should be able to slowly perform a couple of Burpees, 60 seconds or over and in great shape?
+Assessing the clients’ CORE STRENGTH, i.e. is the client able to hold the plank for at least 30 seconds?
+If yes, then the client should be able to slowly perform a couple of Burpees, 60 seconds or over and in great shape?
 The client should be able to pump out high reps at high intensity.

-Communication comes into play by talking to your client before attempting anything, asking about their history, injuries and overall health, explaining the Burpee, asking if they understand the explanations and movement just demonstrated, asking if it hurts or is uncomfortable when they perform it correctly?
-And above all, telling them that at no stage should they ever continue if the lower-back, knees, or any other part of their body starts to niggle or hurt, stop before it hurts, rest or stop completely, no matter what’s at stake, well… explain that their health is at stake!
+Communication comes into play by talking to your client before attempting anything, ask about history, injuries, and overall health, explain and demo the Burpee and ask if they understand the explanations and movement, ask if it hurts or is uncomfortable when they perform it correctly.
+And above all, tell them that at no stage should they ever continue if the lower back, knees, or any other part of their body starts to niggle or hurt, stop before it hurts, rest or stop completely, no matter what’s at stake, well… explain that their health is at stake!